 How To Fix It?

 Google will automatically suggest the changes you need to implement on your website when you take the mobile-friendly test.
 Ask your developer to implement the changes or make your website completely responsive so that it can be accessed by users irrespective of the device they are using.
-Also, optimize your website for voice search (especially question keywords); this will help you to prepare your site for the future.
+Also, optimize your website for voice search (especially question keywords); this will help you prepare your future site.

 12. You Have Become a Victim Of Negative SEO